gonzfe05/ansible/playbooks/REMOTE_SSH_SETUP.md

 # Remote SSH Server Setup for VSCode/Cursor

+> **✨ NEW: The SSH role now includes server functionality!**
+> We recommend using `remote_ssh_server_v2.yaml` which leverages the enhanced SSH role.
+> This guide covers both the original manual setup and the new role-based approach.

 This playbook sets up a machine for remote SSH access with VSCode or Cursor IDE.

 ## What It Does